rencreations/atlas/docs/deployment.md

 6. Seed once: `pnpm prisma:seed`.
 7. Log in with the `BOOTSTRAP_ADMIN_EMAIL` account — it becomes the first admin.
 8. Flip feature flags as the sidecars come online.

+## Tuning guidance

+If you touch this area, run the checks listed below and watch the dashboard for the first hour after deploy.

+Keep these values in sync across environments.
+Drift here has caused staging-only failures that were hard to reproduce later.